List of historical acts of tax resistance: Meat tax strike, 1935

 In 1935, some Americans held a "Meat Strike" which was meant to protest New Deal-era taxes on meat processing by boycotting meat purchases.
 The offensive tax was eventually thrown out as unconstitutional.

 French "Peasant Front," 1935

 The "Peasant Front," organized by Henri Dorgères, launched a tax strike in 1935.
 In some regions as many as 90% of the residents refused to pay their taxes, but the campaign had limited national impact.

 Sales tax resistance in Montreal, 1935

 Mayor Hervé Ferland of Verdun led 164 or more shopkeepers there in refusing to collect or remit Montreal's sales tax.

 Sales tax resistance in Arkansas, 1935

 98% of merchants in Stuttgart and 59 of 60 merchants in DeWitt signed a pledge to refuse to collect or pay a new Arkansas sales tax in 1935.

 Sales tax resistance in Alabama, 1936

-Gadsen, Alabama merchants met and unanimously voted to refuse to collect or remit the state sales tax.
+Gadsden, Alabama merchants met and unanimously voted to refuse to collect or remit the state sales tax.
 Montgomery, Alabama pharmacists also resisted the tax.